 What a irony that there is a blanket ban on plastics is proposed which would impact the business of more than 250 million USD but no solutions are proposed.
 My basic thing is if something is wrong then why allow at the first time , and if it has to be stopped then why not answers to tackle the issue.

 Bridging the gap a popular game stuck our attention today.
 The game is very much similar to what we do as packaging professionals.
 The game involves building a bridge for a train, and sees whether it safely passes the bridge to other side.
+There is limited material and budget for building the bridge and the train can move at varying speeds.

 This is quite interesting that some people look at packaging as an art while some just look at it like science.
 Lot of work on packaging is dine by advertising companies who mostly come with art background.